VIRGO NEW MOON FRI 30 AUG 11.37

 On the flip, the negative influence of this Virgo New Moon might lead to fussy, harsh and judgemental behaviour.
 A propensity to be overcritical of self and others could lead to an overblown sense of isolated self righteousness in the unchallenged security of one's own bedroom.
 Not necessarily renowned for his magnanimity, that patriarchal master of intolerance, Morrissey, has the message for the next few days just about right:

 "It's so easy to laugh; it's so easy to hate: it takes guts to be gentle and kind."
+(I know it's over - The Smiths 1994 Spotify link here).

 The past week has seen a summit of the G7 nations in France.
 Not the most democratic of institutions, the G7 grant themselves authority on the basis of being the 7 biggest world economies.
 They occasionally invite representatives of other 'would be' economies but the conspicuous lack of black faces in the collective 7 speaks plainly of the pillage and rape exacted upon certain peoples, wildlife and areas of the planet epitomised by centuries of colonial invasion.
 The current model of capitalism has failed spectacularly.
 The short term gains for a few wealthy individuals in the wealthiest of nations have largely been at the expense of everyone else and have caused untold damage to our precious biosphere that is only now coming to light.